-The SALSA MLPA Probemix P090-C1 BRCA2 contains 50 MLPA probes with amplification products between 130 and 490 nucleotides (nt).
-This includes 40 probes for the BRCA2 region.
+The SALSA MLPA Probemix P045-D1 BRCA2/CHEK2 contains 51 MLPA probes with amplification products between 130 and 500 nucleotides (nt).
+This includes 40 probes for the BRCA2 region and three probes for the CHEK2 region.
 At least one MLPA probe is present for each exon in the BRCA2 transcript; two probes are present for exons 1 and 3, three probes are present for exons 10 and 27, and six probes are present for exon 11.
-One of the probes for exon 3 detects the wildtype sequence of the c.156_157insAlu mutation and a reduced signal can point towards the presence of this mutation or a (partial) deletion of exon 3.
-A probe detecting a sequence upstream and a probe detecting a sequence downstream of the BRCA2 gene are present to determine the extent of a deletion or duplication.
-In addition, ten reference probes are included that detect autosomal chromosomal locations.
-Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com).
+One of the probes for exon 3 detects the wildtype sequence of the c.156\157insAlu mutation and a reduced signal can point towards the presence of this mutation or a (partial) deletion of exon 3.
+In addition, a probe detecting a sequence upstream and a probe detecting a sequence downstream of the BRCA2 gene are present to determine the extent of a deletion or duplication.